 Contains 22 significant titles for researching Texas law and legal practice, including such titles as Dorsaneo's Texas Litigation Guide, the Texas Transaction Guide, Texas Civil Trial Guide, Texas Codes & Constitution, Texas Criminal Practice Guide, Texas Family Law Reporter.

 "critical thinking" AND ("higher education" OR college*)

 Select limiters (articles from scholarly publications, etc.) on results screen.

 - Library Catalog

 Find books, ebooks, videos, sound recordings, government publications, whether the library has a particular serial (journal, magazine, or newspaper), and more.
-If you need articles on a topic, start instead with a research database such as Academic Search Complete.
+If you need articles on a topic, start instead with Databases A-Z or a relevant subject guide.